MicrosoftDocs/power-automate-docs/articles/guidance/automation-kit/setup-automation-kit.md

 1. [General](#steps-to-configure-general) - Configuration that's related to resources and processes.
 1. [ROI Calculation](#steps-to-configure-roi-calculation) - Configuration that's used as a scoring metric to better determine estimated ROI and the complexity of an automation project.
-1. [Configuration](#configuration---console) - Information that pertains to the Automation CoE Toolkit apps.
+1. [Configuration](#configuration---console) - Information that pertains to the automation kit apps.
 This information is used to build a console from which users can launch related apps.

 #### Steps to configure general